A Wild Last Boss Appeared!: Seven Heroes

 One of the Seven Heroes who defeated Lufas 200 years ago.
 Being a long-lived elf, he is still alive in the present and founded the nation of Svel.
+He has lost half of his stats due to a curse that Orm placed on him.
 However, he has become dejected, believing that defeating Lufas was a mistake.
 Fortunately, he cheers up somewhat after meeting the summoned Lufas and learning that she bears no grudges.